quantikr/q-web1/README.md

 ## Contributing

 1. Create a feature branch
-2. Commit changes using \`yarn commit\`
+2. Develop and test your changes
-3. Push to the branch
+3. Write or update tests
+4. Update documentation
-4. Open a Pull Request
+5. Submit a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details